anh01/nodejs-shop/README.md

 ## Intro

-This is a first pass at a commerce system running on node.
+This is a first pass at a commerce system srunning on node.

+## Dependencies

+For the existing configuration, there are external dependencies on:
+1. My MongoHQ instance (development sandbox)
+1. My Amazon S3 Free account (might not do this!)

 ## Installation